RetroDECK/ES-DE/USERGUIDE-DEV.md

 If enabled, only ROMs that have metadata saved to the gamelist.xml files will be shown in ES-DE.
 This option is intended primarily for testing and debugging purposes so it should normally not be enabled.

-**Display game media from ROM directories**

-Using this option, you can place game images and videos in the ROM directory tree.
-The media files are searched inside the directory _\<ROM directory\>/\<system name\>/images/_ and _\<ROM directory\>/\<system name\>/videos/_ and the filenames must match the ROM names, followed by a dash and the media type.
-For example _~/ROMs/nes/images/Contra-screenshot.jpg, ~/ROMs/nes/images/Contra-marquee.jpg_ and _~/ROMs/nes/videos/Contra-video.jpg_.
-This option is mostly intended for legacy purposes, if you have an existing game collection with this media setup that you would like to open in ES-DE.
-The scraper will never save files to this directory structure and will instead use the standard media directory logic.
-It's recommended to keep this option disabled unless you really need it since it slows down the application somewhat.

 **Disable desktop composition (requires restart)** _(Unix only)_

 The window manager desktop composition can adversely affect the framerate of ES-DE, especially on weaker graphic cards and when running in 4K resolution.
 As such the desktop compositor is disabled by default, although the window manager has to be configured to allow applications to do this for the option to have any effect.
 Note that this setting can cause problems with some graphic drivers (notably the Nvidia proprietary drivers) so if you see strange flickering and similar after quitting ES-DE, then disable the setting.
 In case of such issues, make sure that the emulator is also not blocking the composition (e.g. RetroArch has a corresponding option).